serhii-nakon/u-boot-opi3/README.md

 2. Run lxcup.sh script
 3. It will create u-boot-sunxi-with-spl.bin in root path

-How write U-boot image to SD card to first run your system
+How write U-boot image to SD card to first run your system (using your PC)
 1. Erase SD card and keep table partition: dd if=/dev/zero of=${card} bs=1k count=1023 seek=1
 2. Write image to SD card: dd if=u-boot-sunxi-with-spl.bin of=/dev/sda bs=1024 seek=8

-How write U-Boot image to eMMC integrated in SBC
+How write U-Boot image to eMMC integrated in SBC (using your SBC)
 1. Disable Read-Only protection (after reboot it will with protection): echo 0 > /sys/block/mmcblk1boot0/force_ro && echo 0 > /sys/block/mmcblk1boot1/force_ro
 2. Install mmc-utils for you distributive.
 For Debian/Ubuntu run - sudo apt update && sudo apt install mmc-utils
 3. Reconfigure eMMC: mmc bootbus set single_hs x1 x4 /dev/mmcblk1 && mmc bootpart enable 1 1 /dev/mmcblk1